 A film of frozen liquid may appear on the indoor coils, which splashes onto the floor as it defrosts.
 If you notice this, turn off your air conditioner without delay to stop from zapping the compressor.
 The evaporator coil could freeze due to reduced airflow.
 To prevent this, put in a new filter before it becomes clogged.
 If that doesn’t solve the trouble, the refrigerant is probably low or extra service is needed.
 You’ll need a pro HVAC technician like one from Atmostemp Service Experts to check the charge and repair any leaks.

 Our Experts Can Manage All Your Air Conditioning Repair Needs

 No matter why your AC is leaking water, Atmostemp Service Experts can set things right.
 We’ll check and service your air conditioner, getting it back to operating again without delay.

-Our technicians are highly trained, experienced and NATE-certified to deliver a job well done.
+Our technicians are highly trained, experienced and ACE-certified to deliver a job well done.
 We have complete confidence in our repairs—in fact, we back up everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even advise a stress-free membership plan.
 This might help you find AC troubles early so you can avoid future breakdowns while keeping your house comfier.

 Contact us at 856-310-4824 to book your air conditioning appointment in Voorhees now!